 Physical therapists encourage Americans to keep moving.
 They are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

 The strategies and tips in this article are provided by physical therapists.
-Following these tips can help you stay active and maintain your flexibility and strength, and do not require access to a gym.
+Following these tips can help you stay active and maintain your flexibility and strength.
+And, they do not require access to a gym.

 Three Strategies for Keeping Your Body Healthy

 For each strategy or exercise, choose the level of intensity or length of time that fits your current ability and fitness level.
 If you’re not sure, start with level 1.
 Contact your doctor or physical therapist if you don’t know what intensity is right for you.

 1. Keep moving!

 Moving your body and getting the recommended amount of physical activity for your age is critical to good health.
 Although social distancing limits our mobility, it is important to keep moving.
 Try to get 30 minutes of physical activity each day that increases your heart rate or challenges your breathing.
 And you don't have to do it all at once.
 Three 10-minute segments are just as good as one 30-minute session.

 Missing the activities you usually enjoy?
 Try going through the motions of your favorite ones like practicing your golf or tennis swing, or pretending to paddle or do swim strokes in the air for a few minutes at a time.
 Find what works for you and keep track of your progress.
 Bit by bit add more time, repetitions, or distance every two to three days to challenge yourself.

 Then take advantage of these stretching and strengthening programs.
 They are designed by physical therapists to help you stay flexible and keep your muscle strength.

 2. Maintain muscle strength.